ioBroker/ioBroker.js-controller/docs/en/dev/adapterref.md

 ?> Note: If adapter is not so complex, the devices and even channels can be omitted.

 ** Adapter ** is just the package of files and placed in node_modules directory.
 For every adapter the description of this adapter can be found in object "system.adapter.adapterName".
 It is just the fields "common" and "native" from the io-package.json file.
 This entry is automatically created when iobroker install adapterName or iobroker add adapterName called.
 Iobroker.adapterName no entry will be created till first instance creation.
 But it is not so important.
-The required for "updates" information will be read from io-package.json directly. §§LLLL_0§§.
+The required for "updates" information will be read from io-package.json directly. [here](https://github.com/ioBroker/ioBroker/blob/master/doc/SCHEMA.md#adapter).

 ** Instance ** is an instance of adapter.
 Depending on type of adapter more than one instance can be created, but for some adapters there is no use to create more than one instance.
 E.g. in case of vis or rickshaw only one instance can be created.
 This behavior is controlled by flags in io-package.json.

 For each instance the configuration object can be found in the data storage under "system.adapter.adapterName.X" ID, where X is the adapter instance number.
 It contains the settings for this instance of the adapter.
 Normally it consist of "common" and "native" settings.
 Common settings are:

-* enabled: true / false;
+* `enabled`: true / false;
-* host: host name where this instance must run;
+* `host`: host name where this instance must run;
-* mode: none, daemon, subscribe, schedule, once;
+* `mode`: none, daemon, subscribe, schedule, once;

 Description can be found [here](https://github.com/ioBroker/ioBroker/blob/master/doc/SCHEMA.md#instance).

-IP address of device, device settings and so on.
+`Native` settings consist of specific configurations for this adapter, eg .: IP address of device, device settings and so on.

 ?> Note: Instances can run on different hosts (in multi-hosts systems) and on the adapters.